dzaima/CBQN/docs/system.md

 Convert the argument UTF-8 byte array (or character array consisting of codepoints 0-255) to a string.

+May be removed or renamed in the future.

+## `•ToUTF8`

+Convert the argument character list to a UTF-8-encoded byte array, represented as a list of characters with codepoints 0-255.

-May be removed in the future.
+May be removed or renamed in the future.

 ## `•CurrentError`